keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 ### Running the Script
 Here, you'll learn how to run the code that was just covered, and what to expect.

-To view the completed code, clone the following repo:
+To view the completed code, clone the Keypom SDK repo and visit the examples directory:
 ``` bash
 git clone https://github.com/keypom/keypom-js && cd keypom-js/docs-examples/keypom-js-sdk/nft-example.js
 ```